-Most of these filters are too bold and more than a little tacky, yet there is one helpful option in the bunch: The ability to mute the colors.
-For photos taken outside, sometimes the muted light filter can add an aesthetically appealing overlay to the final image.
+Most of these light filters in Afterlight are too bold and more than a little tacky, yet there is one helpful option in the filters bunch: The ability to mute the colors.
+For photos taken outside, sometimes the muted light filter can add an aesthetically appealing overlay to the final image or photo in Afterlight.

 Lack of Frame Options